-- DEET.
 This is the best known and, for a long time, most effective insect repellent, which you can find in many different concentration strengths.
 You shouldn’t use a concentration higher than 30% on kids, and a lower concentration (10%-20%) is more suitable for short play sessions in the backyard.
-Note that concentrations above 30% aren’t any stronger — they just last longer.1Fradin, M. S., & Day, J. F. (2002).Comparative efficacy of insect repellents against mosquito bites.
-New England Journal of Medicine, 347(1), 13-18.
+Note that concentrations above 30% aren’t any stronger — they just last longer.
+1Comparative efficacy of insect repellents against mosquito bites

 DEET should also not be applied to kids more than once a day.
 (DEET-containing repellents frequently have that unforgettable bug-spray smell and can feel greasy and sticky on the skin — better formulations can avoid those problems, however.
 Also note that DEET can melt some plastics, so be careful if your kid has a plastic playset!)

-- Essential oils.
 These appeal to parents who prefer natural ingredients, and can include the well-known citronella oil as well as peppermint, cedarwood, lemongrass, and more.
 However, essential oils aren’t as strong or anywhere near as long-lasting as DEET.
 Only one essential oil, lemon eucalyptus, is actually approved by the Centers for Disease Control as an insect repellent.
-Also, be warned that more floral-scented essential oil compounds may actually end up attracting bees and wasps that are hunting for flowers (Another class of repellent chemicals, including PMD, IR535, and 2-undecanone, are synthetic versions of essential oils and other plant-based materials.
-While these don’t qualify as organic or natural, they do work similarly to pure essential oils.
-PMD, a synthetic version of lemon eucalyptus oil, is particularly effective.)
+Also, be warned that more floral-scented essential oil compounds may actually end up attracting bees and wasps that are hunting for flowers.

-Picaridin is relatively new in the United States, although it’s been used for about a decade in Europe and elsewhere with good results.
+This is a relatively new option in the United States, although it’s been used for about a decade in Europe and elsewhere with good results.
 Many major US repellent manufacturers are now bringing out picaridin-based formulations for those who distrust DEET.